 This post was originally published as a sponsored post, published Feb 20th, 2019.
 This article has been updated and republished with a new date.

-Sick Day Tips for Grown-Ups
+Sick Day Activities for Adults

 Of course you need to be feeling well enough for any kind of activity!
-Having get well essentials on hand that make you feel better is important.
-Find out why you should stock up to have these items on hand when you most need them.
+Having the right get-well essentials on hand that make you feel better is important.
+Find out why you should stock up to have these items at home when you most need them.

-Dress the Part
+Dress the Part for Sick Days

 If you’re feeling down and out, you need to show everyone in the house that your goal is to recover.
 So put away the jeans and pull out the pajamas!
 If the family sees that you’re dressed for bed, it will better convey the message that you need to rest.